schildner/azure-cloud-developer-nanodegree-project1/README.md

 # Article CMS (FlaskWebProject)

 This project is a Python web application built using Flask.
-Also implemented is an OAuth2 with "Sign in with Microsoft" using the msal library and app logging.

 The user can log in and out and create/edit articles.
 An article consists of:
 - title
 - author
 - body of text stored in an Azure SQL Server
 - image stored in Azure Blob Storage

+Also implemented is an OAuth2 with "Sign in with Microsoft" button using the msal library and app logging.

 ## Project Instructions (For Student)